 Arizona Cardinals Team Needs: Draft Wrap Up

-The Arizona Cardinals did as solid of a job as possible when it came to addressing their NFL Draft day needs.
+The /nfl/article/nfc-west/arizona-cardinals/arizona-cardinals-needs-pre-draft-r142/” rel=””>NFL Draft day needs.
 Even though the ‘Birds of Prey’ only had six picks due to a trade, sending their second-round pick to the New England Patriots in exchange for Chandler Jones, they did a great job of filling every major hole on both sides of the ball.

 The Cardinals’ biggest splash came in the first round with their selection of Robert Nkemdiche – one of the more physically gifted defensive tackles to come out of the draft in a long time.
 The Ole Miss prospect dropped in the draft due to off-the-field issues as well as an unusually strong class for the position.
 The Cardinals also chose three defensive backs – two cornerbacks, Brandon Williams and Harlan Miller, and safety Marqui Christian.
 Already boasting one of the league’s top secondary units, Arizona looks set on making sure that stays the same.
 On the other side of the ball, general manager Steve Keim addressed the offensive line.
 Carson Palmer will potentially be taking snaps from fourth-round pick Evan Boehm starting Week 1.
 Cole Toner was drafted out of Harvard in the fifth round to push D.J.
 Humphries for the starting right tackle job.